anthrax3/Picnic/README.md

 Most of the existing content platforms and frameworks available are either too complicated, too restricted, or not easily used alongside an existing application.
 When you have a simple app that requires content management and you don't want to invest in new technology, Picnic saves the day.

 ### Ok, but what does it do?
-It allows you to effortlessly create, manage and render both dynamic pages and inline content.
+It allows you to effortlessly create, manage and render both dynamic pages and inline content for existing ASP.NET Core web applications.

 ## Getting Started